 Everything You Need to Know About Mexico's Hidden Beach in the Marieta Islands

 This unique scenario is part of the state of Nayarit, right in the coastal strip called Riviera Nayarit.
-The archipelago itself is a natural wonder that was formed by volcanic activity and is now home to many different types of coral and reef fish, sea turtles, dolphins, manta rays, and eels.
+The archipelago itself is a natural wonder formed by volcanic activity.
+Hidden Beach is home to many different types of coral and reef fish, sea turtles, dolphins, manta rays, and eels.

-What Is the Hidden Beach?
+What Is Hidden Beach?

-Once upon a time, this section of Islas Marietas National Park would have been totally enclosed - invisible from both sea and air - but don't make the mistake of assuming that this wonder of the world is a natural one.
+Once upon a time, this section of Islas Marietas National Park would have been enclosed - invisible from both sea and air - but don't make the mistake of assuming that this wonder of the world is a natural one.

 The Marieta Islands had no human residents, which made them an ideal location for bomb testing in the first half of the 20th century.